mseelye/scottfree-ghostking/README.md

 # Wrapper
 Wrapped release by Mark Seelye.

 Jason did such a great job with this game, I think it deserved a packaged release.
 I converted the great cover image from the Game into a koala that could be displayed on the c64 and thr c128.
-I also converted the docs for the game that are originally found in a pdf on the office Ghost King site above.
+I also converted the docs for the game that are originally found in a pdf on the official Ghost King site above.

 ![Ghost King](/images/ghostkingc64.gif)